zeekay/requisite/README.md

   -o, --output <file>          Write bundle to file instead of stdout -p, --prelude <file>         File to use as prelude, or false to disable
-      --no-prelude             Exclude prelude from bundle -w, --watch                  Watch for changes, and recompile -x, --exclude <regex>        Regex to exclude modules from being parsed
+      --no-prelude             Exclude prelude from bundle -w, --watch                  Write bundle to file and and recompile on file changes -x, --exclude <regex>        Regex to exclude modules from being parsed

   -v, --version                Display version